Nouhailadr/PCA_AUTO/README.md

 # PCA_AUTO
-PCA (Principal component analysis) from scratch  on AUTO DATASET
+PCA (Principal component analysis) from scratch, using matrix calculations (specific for this dataset)